atif-ghafoor/weather_web/README.md

 About this project:
-  when u open the web it will show defualt location of hasilpur you can serach location and also click on your location button when u will click it will ask a location premision.
+  when u open the web it will show defualt location of hasilpur you can serach location and also click on your location button It will ask a location premision.